 Team-Based Inquiry (TBI) is an approach to empowering professionals to get the data they need, when they need it, in order to improve their products and practices and create successful educational experiences.
 This year, 20 individuals from 10 NISE Network partner institutions participated in a focused professional development cohort where they learned the TBI process and tried it out in their own institutions.
 This brown bag is the first in a series of online discussions to help partners better understand what TBI is and how it can be used in any institution and for any type of project or question.

 NISE Net partners have adapted NanoDays activities to extend and increase engagement and understanding of nano in their local communities.
-From creating a series of culturally based activities for camps and school outreach to using kit activities to foster closer relationships with local industry, we'll explore ways to identify the need and what steps these museums have taken to successfully bring nano to their community.
+From creating a series of culturally based activities for camps and school outreach to using kit activities to foster closer relationships with local industry, presenters in this online brown-bag conversation explored ways to identify the need and what steps these museums have taken to successfully bring nano to their community.

-Similar to NanoDays, National Chemistry Week is the annual community event of the American Chemical Society (ACS).
-It is celebrated during the fourth week of October and it encourages chemists and chemistry enthusiasts to build awareness of chemistry at the local level.
-Join us to find out how to connect with ACS members in your area to collaborate on sharing the value of chemistry in everyday life.
+National Chemistry Week is the annual community event of the American Chemical Society (ACS), celebrated during the fourth week of October to encourage chemists and chemistry enthusiasts to build awareness of chemistry at the local level.
+This year's National Chemistry Week theme is "The Sweet Side of Chemistry- Candy."
+In this brown-bag, presenters discussed National Chemistry Week, shared NISE Net activities that have a candy connection, demonstrated how to make edible gummy capsules, and explained the chemistry behind these sweet activities.

 Online Brown-Bag: Exhibit Small Talk - Tips for Hosting the Nano Mini-Exhibition: Marketing Strategies (Recorded)